 Non-dilutive government funding is crucial for founders tackling long-term, high-impact, or capital-intense innovation.
 Governments worldwide have scaled up programs targeting rural digitalization, food security, climate-smart agriculture, and nutrition innovation.

-India’s Seed Funding Landscape
+India’s Seed Funding Dynamics

 - Example: A soil-health analytics startup uses seed funding to develop prototypes and refine its product-market fit before seeking VC.